Related resources

 We are well on the way to establishing a sustainable population of the Blue Duck (Whio) in the Flora Stream.
 From a healthy population of these birds in this area, the number had dropped to one lone male at the time our Society was established.
 We had a wild bred female translocated into the Flora, and she paired with a wild male.
 In the 07/08 season they successfully reared 3 young to maturity - the first time in 12 years.
 We now have a number of pair which are breeding in the catchment.

-We are now working towards the re-establishment of the Great Spotted Kiwi, which were once in this area.
-This is a 3-year project, in which we will be translocating 14 adult great spotted kiwi (7-pair) into the Flora in May 2010.
-They will be closely monitored to see if they will settle in the area and breed there.
+We are now working towards the re-establishment of a Great Spotted Kiwi population, which were once in this area.
+This is a 3-year project, in which we have translocated 12 adult great spotted kiwi into the Flora in May 2010.
+They are being closely monitored, and appear to have settled in the area.
+Now the hope is they will breed there.
 Depending on how the project goes over the next few years, we may look to increase the population by O.N.E (Operation Nest Egg) enhancement, or further adult birds.

 Visuals